 Introduces students to the competition of forest sports which includes tree climbing, wood chopping, crosscut sawing, axe throwing and log rolling.
-Provides a comprehensive introduction to any student who is interested in acquiring or enhancing outdoor skills.
-Students have the opportunity to compete in collegiate local and regional contests.
-Instruction will include basic skills for the beginner or instruction for the experienced student.
-Credits: 1 Lab: 3
+Provides a comprehensive introduction to any student who is interested

-FOREST SPORTS CONDITIONING
+FOR 105B FOREST SPORTS CONDITIONING

 Forest Sports will introduce, define and interpret a variety of events making up the art of timbersports.
 Students will learn the correct weight training regiment for this sport.
 Course will focus on skills, training and conditioning during off-season periods to train for upcoming competitions.